tivrfoa/Learning-Rust/README.md

 and watch all [Jon Gjengset videos](https://www.youtube.com/@jonhoo), you will already reach a really good level in Rust.

-Here are more useful links, according to your current level.
+Here are other useful links, according to your current level.

 ## Beginner